chatgptguru/FastFileSearch/README.md

 If you encounter issues running the project, please check the following:

-- Confirm that the .NET SDK is installed correctly.
+- Confirm that the .NET SDK and Desktop Runtime are installed correctly.
 - Make sure you are in the correct project directory.
 - Check for any error messages in the terminal for clues on what might be wrong.